Russian oligarchs failed to get off EU blacklist

 They are to be hit with EU export curbs in the 13th round of Russia sanctions, agreed by EU ambassadors in Brussels on Wednesday (21 February).

-The main thrust of the 13th round blacklists 108 individuals and 87 entities, most of which are Russian arms firms and their bosses and minor Russian officials.
+China-aside, the main thrust of the 13th round blacklists 108 individuals and 87 entities, most of which are Russian arms firms and their bosses and minor Russian officials.

 "No person or entity has been taken off" the original proposal, an EU diplomat said.